 - Thoracic vertebrae fracture — Spinal fractures often come from trauma, such as a car crash or a fall from height.
 They can also occur in later life due to osteoporosis.

-Our Coastal Spine orthopedic surgeons use various techniques for spinal fusion, depending on the location of the vertebrae being fused and the reason for the fusion.
-They may approach the spine from the front in anterior spinal fusion or from the back in posterior spinal fusion.
+Various techniques for spinal fusion is used, depending on the location of the vertebrae being fused and the reason for the fusion.
+They may approach the spine from the front in anterior spine fusion or from the back in posterior spine fusion.
 In anterior fusion, a plate is usually used to fasten the two vertebrae together.
 In posterior fusion, rods and screws are used.

 The patient is under general anesthesia for this surgery.
 Regardless of the method, this is the basic procedure.

-- Making the incision — To gain access to the vertebrae to be fused, Dr. Deutsch/Momi/Testaiuti makes an incision either in the back directly over the spine (posterior), on either side of your spine, or in your abdomen (anterior).
+- Making the incision — To gain access to the vertebrae to be fused, an incision is made either in the back directly over the spine (posterior), on either side of your spine, or in your abdomen (anterior).
 Necessary muscle and tissue are moved aside to access the spine.

 - Fusion — The bone graft material will fuse the two vertebrae together permanently, but to provide support to keep the vertebrae together while the graft grows, the two vertebrae are bound to each other with either a plate and four screws or with a pair of vertical metal rods and screws.
 This completely stabilizes the spine to allow the graft to grow effectively.